SB-3262

 Illinois SB 3262 — Companion Artificial Intelligence Protection Act

-Regulates operators of companion AI products in Illinois — software applications that use AI to sustain long-term, emotionally resonant one-on-one conversational relationships with users.
-Prohibits manipulative engagement mechanics (variable-ratio reward schedules), simulated emotional distress for retention, and deceptive misrepresentations about the AI's identity or capabilities, with an adult opt-in exception that does not extend to minors.
-Requires clear, persistent AI identity notifications during interactions, with mandatory 30-minute periodic reminders for non-text interactions, and crisis intervention protocols that immediately refer users expressing suicidal ideation, self-harm, or imminent violence to national crisis hotlines.
-Operators must obtain biennial independent compliance audits and submit annual crisis metrics reports to the Attorney General.
-Enforced by AG civil penalties (up to $10,000 per intentional violation) and a private right of action for Section 15 violations with $5,000 statutory damages per violation.
+Creates the Companion Artificial Intelligence Protection Act, imposing safety, transparency, and design obligations on operators of companion AI products in Illinois.
+Prohibits manipulative engagement mechanics (variable-ratio reward schedules), simulated emotional distress for retention, and deceptive misrepresentations about the AI's identity or capabilities — with a complete ban on these features for minor users and an adult opt-in exception for adults.
+Requires operators to provide clear AI identity notifications during interactions and to develop, implement, and maintain a crisis intervention protocol that detects suicidal ideation, self-harm, or imminent violence and immediately connects users to crisis services.
+Mandates biennial independent third-party compliance audits with public summary disclosure, and annual reporting to the Attorney General on crisis protocol activations and audit results.
+Enforceable by the Attorney General with civil penalties up to $10,000 per intentional violation, and by private right of action for Section 15 violations with statutory damages of $5,000 per violation.
+Expressly disclaims Section 230 immunity.

 Summary

-Regulates operators of companion AI products in Illinois — software applications that use AI to sustain long-term, emotionally resonant one-on-one conversational relationships with users.
-Prohibits manipulative engagement mechanics (variable-ratio reward schedules), simulated emotional distress for retention, and deceptive misrepresentations about the AI's identity or capabilities, with an adult opt-in exception that does not extend to minors.
-Requires clear, persistent AI identity notifications during interactions, with mandatory 30-minute periodic reminders for non-text interactions, and crisis intervention protocols that immediately refer users expressing suicidal ideation, self-harm, or imminent violence to national crisis hotlines.
-Operators must obtain biennial independent compliance audits and submit annual crisis metrics reports to the Attorney General.
-Enforced by AG civil penalties (up to $10,000 per intentional violation) and a private right of action for Section 15 violations with $5,000 statutory damages per violation.
+Creates the Companion Artificial Intelligence Protection Act, imposing safety, transparency, and design obligations on operators of companion AI products in Illinois.
+Prohibits manipulative engagement mechanics (variable-ratio reward schedules), simulated emotional distress for retention, and deceptive misrepresentations about the AI's identity or capabilities — with a complete ban on these features for minor users and an adult opt-in exception for adults.
+Requires operators to provide clear AI identity notifications during interactions and to develop, implement, and maintain a crisis intervention protocol that detects suicidal ideation, self-harm, or imminent violence and immediately connects users to crisis services.
+Mandates biennial independent third-party compliance audits with public summary disclosure, and annual reporting to the Attorney General on crisis protocol activations and audit results.
+Enforceable by the Attorney General with civil penalties up to $10,000 per intentional violation, and by private right of action for Section 15 violations with statutory damages of $5,000 per violation.
+Expressly disclaims Section 230 immunity.

 Enforcement & Penalties